Master of Urban Planning essay guidelines

 It is important for both the student and the advisor to understand their responsibilities to ensure that the student-advisor relationship is successful.

-The faculty advisor should:
+The faculty advisor will:

-• Ensure that the student's proposal is sufficiently detailed so that it communicates the intent and viability of the proposed topic
+• Ensure that the student's proposal is sufficiently detailed so that it communicates the intent and viability of the proposed topic.

-• Ensure that the student is meeting the goals of the proposal during the development of the official draft
+• Ensure that the student is meeting the goals of the proposal during the development of the official draft.

 • Serve as an academic subject expert to the student, helping to identify source materials, etc.

-• Assist the student in writing a clear, well-argued, cogent essay
+• Assist the student in writing a clear, well-argued, cogent essay.

-• Provide prompt feedback on drafts, and other interim products
+• Provide prompt feedback on drafts and other interim products.

-• Ask the advisor for help when necessary
+• Ask the advisor for help when necessary.

-• Submit drafts in a timely fashion, leaving the advisor adequate time for review
+• Submit drafts in a timely fashion, leaving the advisor adequate time for review.

-• Implement changes suggested by the advisor
+• Implement changes suggested by the advisor.

-• Keep in contact with the advisor on a regular basis
+• Keep in contact with the advisor on a regular basis.

 The essay must measure up to the quality standards of both college and the planning profession.
 To do this, the essay must exemplify both solid analysis and professional presentation.
 In general, good analysis has the following characteristics:

-• The problem is precisely defined, clearly stated, and placed in context
+• The problem is precisely defined, clearly stated and placed in context.

-• There is a clear and logical framework that guides both the analysis and its presentation
+• There is a clear and logical framework that guides both the analysis and its presentation.

-• The analysis is based on the best available evidence
+• The analysis is based on the best available evidence.

-• The presentation of the analysis is clear, well organized, supported by the evidence, and illustrated with specific examples
+• The presentation of the analysis is clear, well organized, supported by the evidence, and illustrated with specific examples.

-• The conclusions or recommendations follow logically from the analysis
+• The conclusions or recommendations follow logically from the analysis.

 The essay should be approximately 45 pages in length (double-spaced) to allow the student to fully introduce and develop the topic, incorporate the relevant literature (as applicable), present the analysis, and summarize the conclusions.
 It should be structured in several sections or chapters, selected to facilitate a clear and compelling exposition of the important issues and arguments.
 Additional pages should include references and appendix materials, as appropriate.
 The title page must be in the format specified by the college; the template is available on the college's student page, master's section.

 Students should select and consistently follow a good style guide that includes guidelines for referencing both printed material and material taken from the internet.
-A very good one that is commonly used in planning publications is:
+A very good one that is commonly used in planning publications is "A Manual for Writers of Research Papers, Theses, and Dissertations, Seventh Edition: Chicago Style for Students and Researchers" by Kate L. Turabian, et al., 2007.

 It is inexpensive and widely available.
 An abbreviated version of this manual can be found at Turabian A Manual for Writers.
-The university library also provides electronic assess to several style guides using the Wayne State University Libraries Citation Style Guide; use the American Psychological Association (APA) rather than the MLA format since it is closer to the formatting commonly used in urban planning publications.
+The university library also provides electronic access to several style guides using the Wayne State University Libraries Citation Style Guide; use the American Psychological Association (APA) rather than the MLA format since it is closer to the formatting commonly used in urban planning publications.

 The presentation of data or other technical materials in tables, charts, or maps should also conform to professional quality standards.
-Excellent guidelines for preparing good tables and charts can be found in:
+Excellent guidelines for preparing good tables and charts can be found in "Analysis with Local Census Data: Portraits of Change" by Dowell Myers, 1992, Chapter 5.

 Submission of the essay